umeboshi2/paella/pages/system-uuid.md

 ## Rules Concerning System UUID

 These are the rules that are intended to be implemented in the paella system.
-These are the rules for unauthenticated access.
-In the near future, submitting machines, and setting them for install may require authentication.
+These are the rules for the unauthenticated access that the installer requires to operate.

+The command line tools to submit machines and set them to install currently operate in an unauthenticated manner, but this will change to require authentication as paella is further developed.

 ### Major Guidelines